 Abstract

-Localization of nodes in wireless sensor networks (WSNs) is important to context-aware and position-dependent applications; data are generally meaningless without a known localtion =S. Many algorithms exist for localizing nodes using RSS; however, a detailed quantitative comparison of these algorithms has not yet been published.
-In this paper we present (such) a quantitative comparison of algorithms which use RSS as a ranging method and present A localization software framework called Seneseless =S. Our study finds that no single best algorithm for localization exists to date.
+Localization of nodes in wireless sensor networks (WSNs) is important to context-aware and position-dependent applications; data are generally meaningless without a known location.
+Many algorithms exist for localizing nodes using RSS; however, a detailed quantitative comparison of these algorithms has not yet been published.
+In this paper we present such a quantitative comparison of algorithms which use RSS as a ranging method and present a localization software framework called Senseless.
+We also conducted a survey about the influence of the orientation of a node, thus the radiation pattern.
+Our study finds that the received power is not equal in all directions and that no single best algorithm for localization exists to date.
 Each algorithm has a different purpose and diverse properties.
 Learning from these algorithms and techniques, the correct algorithm can be chosen for the correct environment and a more advanced localization system is feasible.
-Using this framework, we implemented several algorithms in TinyOS on the TelosB platform.
+Using this framework, we implemented two centralized algorithms; Multilateration and MinMax.

 Introduction

 A formal definition of Wireless Sensor Networks is given in [WSN: A survey].
-The purpose of a WSN is to monitor some physical phenomena such as the ambient temperature, air humidity, andand the presence or absence of a certain chemical.
-Usually, this data is collected at A common point, the data sink, where the data can be further processed or analyzed by the user.
+The purpose of a WSN is to monitor some physical phenomena such as the ambient temperature, air humidity, and the presence or absence of a certain chemical.
+Usually, this data is collected at a common point, the data sink, where the data can be further processed or analyzed by the user.
 WSNs enable a great deal of new applications including environmental and habitat monitoring, smart homes and battlefield control.
 Accurate and low-cost sensor localization is an essential service and is important to many of these applications.
 The measured data is generally meaningless without knowing where it originated from.
 That being said, there are other reasons to acquire the location of a sensor.
 Location can be a goal in itself, such as in warehousing and manufacturing applications.
-Another added benefit is the possibility of geographical based (geographical-based or geographically based?) routing.
-Given the popularity of GPS, one would think of GPS it as a possible solution.
-However, this is =G: tense (would/could be) a bad solution because of several reasons.
-Firstly, a great deal of WSN applications are suited =V (designed) for indoor environments.
+Another added benefit is the possibility of geographical based routing.
+Given the popularity of GPS, one would think of it as a possible solution.
+However, this is considered a bad solution because of several reasons.
+Firstly, a great deal of WSN applications are built for indoor environments.
 Clearly, GPS does not suffice as it requires Line-of-Sight with at least four satellites.
 Secondly, GPS requires significant power to operate, which is a sparse resource in WSNs.
-Thirdly =ST, GPS adds to the size and cost of a WSN node which should be kept as low as possible.
+Thirdly, GPS adds to the size and cost of a WSN node which should be kept as low as possible.
 This does not mean, however, that GPS is entirely out of the question.
-A small number of WSN nodes will need a priori knowledge about its =R their location; this can be done by a GPS receiver or by manually mapping the node to a position on a map, or some other method.
-The amount =G: count N of these nodes should be kept as low as possible, in order to keep the deployment costs and time low.
+A small number of WSN nodes will need a priori knowledge about their location; this can be done by a GPS receiver or by manually mapping the node to a position on a map, or some other method.
+The number of these nodes should be kept as low as possible, in order to keep the deployment costs and time low.